Grandfather takes China by storm - as women's fashion model

 "He will tell us which items should be stronger and what should be improved," Ting said.

-"He really likes bright, contrasting colors while I prefer more tone-on-tone combinations.
+"He really likes bright, contrasting colours while I prefer more tone-on-tone combinations.
 So he gives lots of advice when we try different combinations, so we have some very different styles."

 Since her grandfather became involved, visits to their online site have increased four-fold and continue to rise.